SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 The search queries that got to us are kind of interesting, when sorted by what actually provoked a click-through:
 - The first, second, and sixth place queries were "hank gren vaccine", "hank green covid vaccine", and "hank green covid".
-Clearly I need to blog about internet-famous people more!
+Clearly I need to blog more about internet-famous people like Hank Green!
 - The others that provoked click-throughs were "filibuster statistics by party", "#googletranslate", and various queries about the Moderna COVID-19 vaccine.

 The pages to which people clicked through corresponded pretty much to the queries.
 The highest click-through rate was on the front page, though.
 No idea why.

-The countries were first the Anglosphere (US, UK, Australia, Canada&hellip; but not NZ?), followed by various European countries and then India.
+The countries were first the Anglosphere (US, UK, Australia, Canada&hellip; but _not_ NZ?), followed by various European countries and then India.
 Only 4 click-throughs from France, so I guess my former colleagues in France aren't reading this much.
 About as expected?